CentML/llm-inference-bench/README.md

 ### Arguments and Feature List
 * `--help`: Find all of the options below.
 * `--verbose`: Enables verbose printing of various INFOs.
 * `--output-file`: Specify a filename for the output json.
-Otherwise, prints to the standard out.
+Otherwise, prints to stdout.
 * `--benchmark-note`: Spcify a note (string) to include in the output json.
 Default: empty.
 * `--config-file`: This is an alternative way of passing in all the arguments below.
 They are specified in camelCase (e.g. `--request-rate` becomes `requestRate`).
 If both a config file and a cli argument is specified for the same parameter, the cli argument takes precedence.
 This makes it possible to use a config file to specify your own defaults.
 * `--text-file`: Specifies a text file to use as prompt input.
+This text file should consist of a single line.
+This line should contain as many tokens as necessary for your requests.
 Useful for speculative decoding type tasks.
-* `--tokenizer-name`: Name of the model you intend to use.
+* `--tokenizer-name`: Huggingface name of the model you intend to use.
 This helps tokenize an exact number of tokens for the prompt.
 * `--hostname`: Specify the hostname where the endpoint is located.
 Default: localhost
 * `--port`: Specify the port on hostname where the endpoint is located.
 Default: 8080
 * `--framework`: Specify the framework.
 Can be one of:
     * vllm
     * cserve
 * `--request-distribution`: Specify the distribution for input requests to arrive.
+This controls how fast requests reach the inference endpoint.
 Can be one of:
-    * poisson (with $request_rate$)
+    * poisson (with $request\_rate$).
-    * even (Non-random wherecrequests arrive every $1/request_rate$)
+    * even (Non-random where requests arrive every $1/request\_rate$ seconds).
+That is, $request\_rate$ number of requests reach the inference endpoint every second, evenly spaced.
     * same (Start at 0).
+This means the benchmarker sends all requests at the exact same time right at the beginning.
 Default.
-* `--num-samples`: Number of times to run the experiment.
+* `--num-requests`: Number of requests to launch per trial.
 Default: 1.
-* `--num-requests`: Number of requests to launch per trial.
+* `--num-samples`: Number of times to run the experiment.
+This basically is the number of trials to increase statistical confidence in the benchmark results.
 Default: 1.
 * `--use-beam-search`: Whether to use beam search or not.
 Default: False.
 * `--best-of`: Beam width, when beam search is on.
 Otherwise, number of output sequences produced from prompt.
 Default: 1.
 * `--request-rate`: Request rate used in the request distribution.
 Default: 1.0